Top New Bedford judge resigns under a cloud

 “I can confirm that Judge Darnbrough has submitted his resignation effective Nov.
 10, 2023,” Hand wrote in an email, adding that he’d provided notice about his leaving to the court.

-Target 12 confirmed last Tuesday Darnbrough had been presiding over cases in Plymouth County since earlier last month after an anonymous letter containing accusations against him had been circulating widely.
+Target 12 confirmed last Tuesday Darnbrough had been presiding over cases in Plymouth County since earlier last month after an anonymous letter containing accusations against him had surfaced.

 The judge — who was appointed to the top job in 2019 by then-Gov. Charlie Baker — hadn’t been serving on the bench in New Bedford since at least September, and court spokespeople for more than a month obfuscated when asked questions about his absence, which was first reported by NBC 10.